stephenmoloney/ex_ovh/README.md

 - To be added

-## Issues, Bug Reports, Feature Requests, Suggestions, Guidance, etc
-- Create [issues here](https://github.com/stephenmoloney/ex_ovh/issues/new) to communicate your ideas to me.
-Thanks.

 ## Contributing
 - Pull requests welcome.

 ## Tests

-- Tests against the OVH portion of the library have not been written yet.
+- Tests have not been written yet.

 ## TODO